 Program Funding Request

-During agency request development, the department proposed five policy packages tied to three of five department strategic goals.
+The department proposes five policy packages tied to three of five department strategic goals.
 A diagram illustrating relationships between the department's policy packages, the thematic groupings for this presentation, and the department's strategic plan is found below.